Coroecram/salido-rails-challenge/README.md

 When using this app, you will need to sign up for an account to obtain your own apikey.
 I have used the Figaro gem for handling my API key so it will not be available to you.

 ##Cool Stuff
 There are a couple of cool things I'd like to point out with this app.
-First of all, I simply added [Kaminari][https://github.com/amatsuda/kaminari] to paginate the index page, there are appropriate flash[:errors] for invalid inputs, and [FactoryGirl][factory_girl] with [Faker][faker] were used to make models for testing.
+First of all, I simply added [Kaminari][kaminari] to paginate the index page, there are appropriate flash[:errors] for invalid inputs, and [FactoryGirl][factory_girl] with [Faker][faker] were used to make models for testing.

 ###USING THIS APP
 Once you get an API key from the [Wine API][wine-api], install figaro and run 'rails g figaro:install'.
 Then, in your newly made application.yml file, make a new key named WINE_API_KEY: "your_secret_api_key".
 More info here: [Figaro][figaro]